The symplectic arc algebra is formal: Geometry generalities

 In order to relate Gromov-Witten theory to the Fukaya category, we consider the cyclohedron $\scrR_{1}^{k+1}$, which is the moduli space of discs with $k+1$ boundary marked points and a single interior marked point.
 There is a natural map

 obtained by forgetting the interior marked point.

 Having fixed Floer data on the moduli space $\scrR^{k+1}$ for the purpose of defining the $A_{\infty}$ structure, we choose such data on the moduli space $\scrR^{k+1}_{1}$ of discs with one interior marked point.
 The setup is completely standard; the reader may compare to \cite[Section 4]{Abouzaid:generation} for a related construction involving symplectic cohomology.
-On a given surface, the Floer data defining the pseudo-holomorphic curve equation comprise a closed 1-form $\alpha_{\Sigma}$ vanishing on the boundary whose pullback under the ends agrees with $dt$, a family of Hamiltonians $H_{z}$ on $\Mbar$, parametrised by $z \in \Sigma$, with compact support disjoint from the neighbourhood $\nu D$ containing $D_0'$ and which are constant on the ends $\epsilon, \epsilon_i$.
+As in \eqref{eq:Floer_equation_0-puncture}, we work with the fixed integrable complex structure $J$ on $\Mbar$.
+On a given surface, the Floer data defining the pseudo-holomorphic curve equation therefore comprise a closed 1-form $\alpha_{\Sigma}$ vanishing on the boundary whose pullback under the ends agrees with $dt$, a family of Hamiltonians $H_{z}$ on $\Mbar$, parametrised by $z \in \Sigma$, with compact support disjoint from the neighbourhood $\nu D$ containing $D_0'$ and which are constant on the ends $\epsilon, \epsilon_i$.
 If $X_z$ is the Hamiltonian flow of $H_z$, we obtain a pseudo-holomorphic curve equation

 To state precisely the required properties of the \emph{inhomogeneous term} $X_z \otimes \alpha_\Sigma $, consider a sequence $(L_0, \ldots, L_k)$ of Lagrangians.
 Label the segments along the boundary of $\Delta$ counterclockwise, starting with the segment $(p_0,p_1)$, by the Lagrangians $L_i$, and choose a pseudo-holomorphic equation subject to the following constraints: \begin{itemize} \item all inhomogeneous terms vanish outside a compact set that is disjoint from $D$; \item if $z$ lies in a neighbourhood of $p_{i+1}$, then $H_z$ agrees with the Hamiltonian $H_{L_i,L_{i+1}}$ used to define $CF^*(L_i,L_{i+1})$. \end{itemize}